Which of the following is NOT a chemical change? | Study Prep in Pearson+

-Melting of ice involves changing water from solid to liquid state without altering its chemical composition, so it is a physical change and NOT a chemical change.
+Step 5: Melting of ice is a change from solid to liquid water, which does not produce a new substance, so it is a physical change and therefore NOT a chemical change.

 Watch next